silvest/GammaDDbar/README.md

 - **posteriors of beauty and charm decay parameters:** ratios of magnitudes of decay amplitudes and strong phases for the most precise modes available to date.
 - **extensible:** new inputs and parameters can be added comfortably by modifying the model class.

-Results are stored in BAT output files and in ROOT files as one- and two-dimensional histograms.
+Results are stored in BAT output files and ROOT files as one- and two-dimensional histograms.

 ## Usage